Craig Tiley: Professional player development

 Tiley has also worked as a personal coach for professional tennis player Wayne Ferreira.

 Administrative career

 Tiley left Illinois in 2005 to accept a position with Tennis Australia to serve as their Director of Player Development.
 In 2006 he was named Director of the Australian Open in addition to his prior duties for Tennis Australia.
 After Tennis Australia's CEO stepped down in 2013, Tiley was selected as the successor.

 There were calls for Tiley to resign from Tennis Australia after he facilitated a travel visa for Novak Djokovic to play in the 2022 Australian Open despite earlier advice from the Australian government that Djokovic's recent COVID-19 infection did not warrant the provision of a medical exemption.
 Djokovic was deported from Australia and did not compete in the Open.

+In February 2026, Tiley announced his intention to resign from Tennis Australia to accept a job as CEO of the United States Tennis Association once his successor has been appointed.
+Tiley will be replaced by former NRL CEO Andrew Abdo in August 2026.